New Cascadia Traditional: History

 NCT is Portland's first gluten-free retail bakery.
-Spouses and co-owners Chris Gumke and Teresa Atkins started the bakery in 2007.
-Initially, the couple sold products at farmers' markets (including the Portland Farmers Market) before opening a brick and mortar shop in southeast Portland in 2008.
-The business has been featured in an episode of Cupcake Wars.
+Spouses and co-owners Chris Gumke and Teresa Atkins started the bakery in 2007, making "the gluten-free stuff [they] couldn't find anywhere else", according to Gumke.
+Initially, the couple sold products at farmers' markets (including the Portland Farmers Market) before opening a brick-and-mortar shop in southeast Portland in 2008.
+The business also operated a production facility in Tigard as of 2008.
+NCT supplies baked goods to local cafes, coffee shops, and grocery stores.
+The bakery had approximately 30 employees in 2012.